Top of the page

-Testicular cancer occurs when abnormal cells grow out of control in the testicles (testes).
-The testes are male sex organs that make and store sperm.
-The testes also make the male sex hormone testosterone.
-Testicular cancer can be cured most of the time, especially if it is found early.
+Testicular cancer occurs when cancer cells grow in the tissues of one or both testicles.
+The testicles are male sex organs that make and store sperm.
+They also make the male sex hormone testosterone.
+Testicular cancer is one of the most curable types of cancer.

 Treatment involves surgery to remove the affected testicle.
-If the cancer has spread to another part of the body, you may have radiation or chemotherapy to kill the cancer cells.
+You may also have radiation or chemotherapy.
 Some people will have surgery to remove cancer that has spread to other parts of the body, such as to lymph nodes.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.